Can Anxiety Cause Chest Pain or Heart Palpitations? - Blog banner featuring health insurance insights

 1. Can anxiety cause chest pain that feels like a heart attack?

-Yes, anxiety can cause sharp or tight chest pain, often from muscle tension or hyperventilation, but it typically eases with relaxation, unlike cardiac pain.
+Yes, anxiety can cause sharp or tight chest pain, often from muscle tension or hyperventilation, but it gets better with calming techniques, unlike cardiac pain.

 2. How do I know if my heart palpitations are from anxiety?

 Anxiety-related palpitations often occur during stress, last briefly, and improve with calming techniques.
-Persistent or exertion-related palpitations need medical review.
+Persistent or exertion-related palpitations need medical attention.

 3. What should I do if I feel chest pain or palpitations during anxiety?